andrewheiss/maxwell-institute-typesetting/README.md

 Beyond poking around older books, here are a bunch of tips, tricks, and miscellaneous things I do/use/have discovered.

+### Communication, shared files, and archiving

+As of 2016, the Maxwell Institute uses Basecamp and Dropbox for storage and communication.
+There are two important folders in Dropbox:

+- **METI Shared**: contains all ongoing METI work
+- **Publications Archive**: contains all past Maxwell Institute work, as well as fonts and logos

+When typesetting stuff, I typically would not put it in either of these folders until I was done, mostly so that in-progress files wouldn't get pushed out to everyone the folders are shared with (i.e. I didn't want every intermediate save to sync on everyone's computers).
+I kept projects in my own folders in the Maxwell Institute Dropbox and only moved them to the shared folders after they were packaged and done.

+Both of these folders (*especially* Publications Archive) are huge.
+Super huge.
+It's an archive, after all.To avoid cluttering my computer with all these archives, I used Dropbox's selective sync settings (Dropbox \> Preferences \> Account \> Maxwell Institute \> Selective Sync \> Change Settings…) to only download `Publications Archive/Logos` and keep the rest of it off my computer.
+When archiving a finished project, I would change the selective sync settings to sync that project's archive to my computer, copy the InDesign package there, wait for it to upload, and then stop syncing the folder.

+I did not use Dropbox to share intermediate drafts and proofs with the editorial team.
+Because each book team already communicates through Basecamp, I would upload everything there.
+I followed a simple naming system for drafts and proofs uploaded to Basecamp: `Book name (yyyy-mm-dd)`, with different variations like `Book name (yyyy-mm-dd, spreads)`, `Book name (yyyy-mm-dd, spreads, with bleed)`, etc.

 ### Fonts

 - English